It’s been said many times that you shouldn’t judge a book by its cover.

 Why should you use questions in your subject lines?
 Questions are a great way to focus your readers’ attention and pique their curiosity.

 Questions also feel incomplete on their own.
 Using a question will inspire readers to open the email in search of an answer.

 How Strong Women, Strong Girls does it: “Who was Wonder Woman’s Role Model?”

 4. Include a deadline

-Considering there’s no shortage of distractions standing between you and your readers, sometimes a deadline is just what you need to become a priority.
+Considering there’s no shortage of distractions standing between you and your readers.
+The deadline tactic creates a sense of urgency that can encourage readers to prioritize your email.

 A successful promotional strategy, for an event or a special offer, will likely include a series of emails.
 You can send out an initial announcement, letting people know about an upcoming date.
-Then, follow up with a reminder and a last chance email when the deadline gets closer.
+As the deadline approaches, remind users of the promotion in a “last chance” follow-up email.

 Don’t be afraid to make the turnaround time as short as 24 hours.
-“Now or never” types of deadlines are often the most successful.
+“Now or never” phrases are often the most successful.

 How the Manchester Animal Shelter does it: “Cruisin’ 4 Critters is August 2nd Register Today!”